hhariri/hhariri.github.io/_posts/2014-01-06-intellij-idea-minimal-survival-guide.md

 ## Navigation

 Very rich navigation and pretty much aligned feature-wise with ReSharper.
-If there's one key to remember that's Double-Shift (IntelliJ 13+): *Search Everywhere*
+If there's one key to remember that's Double-Shift (IntelliJ IDEA 13+): *Search Everywhere*

 Check out the [Navigation tutorial](http://confluence.jetbrains.com/display/IntelliJIDEA/Navigation) for more information.